zzzprojects/Dapper-Plus/README.md

           .AlsoInsert(order => order.Invoice.Items);
 ```
 ### Then Bulk Actions
-**Then Bulk Actions** is similar to Also Bulk Actions but modify entities used for the next bulk action using a lambda expression.
+**Then Bulk Actions** is similar to Also Bulk Actions but modifies entities used for the next bulk action using a lambda expression.

 ```csharp
 connection.BulkInsert(orders)